 With some gel pens, your smear becomes easy, and this would be viewed as a drawback, but it isn't.
 You could leverage this quality by intentionally blending different colors or using a single color to create a gradient effect.
 Some gel pens will be drier on the page, while others tend to be wetter.
 When blending, it is best that you use wetter pens.

 You could try it out on a blank page to assess which pen gives the best smear.
-Color a small box and try with your fingers or a blending tool to smudge it.
-Multiple tools are ideal for blending; you could use a bristle paintbrush, pencil eraser, silicone spatula, flat-ended cotton sponge, or a wet paintbrush which could be obtained from the cosmetic section of most drug and grocery stores.
+Color a small box and try using your fingers or a blending tool to smudge it.
+Multiple tools are ideal for blending; you could use a bristle paintbrush, pencil eraser, silicone spatula, flat-ended cotton sponge (could be obtained from the cosmetic section of most drug and grocery stores), or a wet paintbrush.

 The Burnishing Technique

 Burnishing is a technique where the pressure is used to combine layers and entirely color-fill the tooth of a paper.
 This results in a shiny and smooth appearance of the color on any piece of art.
 Sharp colored pencils are the best in this case because they aid in saturating the paper faster with color.

 If you want to color a wide background or open space, layering the pencil over the marker makes for an excellent way to cover it.
 Starting with the color marker before adding the colored pencil on top is an excellent way to create a large section of intense color, like the depth of the sea or a night sky.
 Combining the pencil and marker helps you get a deeper color compared to one or the other used alone.
 Ideally, you could use this technique with any color, for instance, the blues which are used in the sky.